 - Preheat oven to 220° C / 428° F.

 - Rinse and peel the celery root, parsnips, and carrots.
 Cut into rough cubes.
 Peel and quarter the shallots.
 Rinse the tomatoes and remove the stalks.
-In a large mixing bowl combine the vegetables, olives and anise seeds with 2 – 3 tbsps olive oil and spread them on a baking tray or other ovenproof dish.
+In a large mixing bowl combine the vegetables, olives and anise seeds with 2 – 3 tbsps olive oil and spread them on a baking tray or another ovenproof dish.

-- Rinse the chicken from inside and outside, pat dry and cut along the breastbone.
+- Rinse the chicken inside and outside, pat dry and cut along the breastbone.
 Spread the chicken flat on the vegetables.

-- Mix Ras el Hanout with 3 tbsps olive oil, brush the chicken with it and salt.
+- Mix Ras el Hanout with 3 tbsps olive oil, brush the chicken with it and sprinkle with salt.
 Bake in the oven for 20 minutes at 220° C / 428° F. Then reduce the temperature to 180° C / 356° F and keep roasting until done*.

-- Serve the chicken on the vegetables with couscous or Pita – Bread.
-Garnish with fresh mint and lime wedges.
+- Serve the chicken on the vegetables with couscous or Pita bread.
+Garnish with fresh mint leaves and lime wedges.

 *A rule of thumb for cooking poultry is 20 minutes per pound, plus 15 additional minutes.
 If you use a meat thermometer, check the temperature at the thigh and chest to see if the meat is cooked.
 The thigh should be 82° C / 180° F, and the chest 71 ° C / 160° F when the meat is done.
 Check whether the juice of the meat is clear.
 The easiest way to check whether the chicken is cooked is by sticking a knife into the meat at the joint between the leg and the lower part of the breast.
 The juices should be clear when running out.
 If these are pink and milky, the chicken needs more time.